Movies Made in Alaska

 This is also an Alaska Pictures movie.

-The film is based on a true story about a manhunt of 1,000 miles across Alaska wilderness.
+And it's the film version of a true story about a 1,000 mile manhunt across the Alaskan wilderness.

-“Challenge to be Free” was directed by legendary Hollywood director Tay Garnet and Ford Beebe Jr. It was written by Anne Bosworth and Chuck D. Keen and starred Mike Mazurki, Vic Christy and Fritz Ford.
+Legendary Hollywood directors Tay Garnet and Ford Beebe Jr. directed the movie.
+Both Anne Bosworth and Chuck D. Keen wrote the screenplay.
+Mike Mazurki, Vic Christy and Fritz Ford were the stars.

 Now turn up the sound,